CaenJones/ChromeSEC/README.md

 chrome://policy
 ```
 ## Disabling Incognito Browsing
-To ensure that extensions consistently run within a user’s browser and to have full visibility into their activity, it is recommended that admins disable access to incognito mode.
-This will allow for complete monitoring of users during the day.
+To ensure that extensions consistently run in the browser, it is recommended that admins disable access to incognito mode.

 Navigate to **Devices > Chrome > Settings** and select **User and Browser**.
 In this section, you can find an option to **disable incognito mode**.
 Change the value to **true** and click save to apply the changes.

 ## Removing Outdated/Unsafe Policies
-Many policies on google admin exist to expand device compatibility, however some of these services are for legacy protocols or are just no longer secure.These policies could have been set by different administrators, or just never removed in a timely manor.
+Many policies on google admin exist to expand device compatibility, however some of these services are for outdated systems and are no longer secure.
+These policies could have been set by different administrators, or just never removed.
 This can widen your organizations attack surface and causes unnecessary risk.
-Admins should be sure to check if any GPOs shown below are enabled in chrome://policy:
+Admins should be sure to check and remove any GPOs shown below that are enabled in chrome://policy:
 ```
 EnableDeprecatedWebPlatformFeatures
 RunAllFlashInAllowMode